Medidata Blog

 My experience has only convinced me further of the importance of the work we’re doing to help Sponsors and CROs improve the clinical trial experience.
 When technology is built for patients by patients, like myMedidata, the whole patient experience becomes easier, less frustrating, and dare I say enjoyable.
 By using technology as an engagement tool, we can move beyond clinical trials as being transactional, focused only on collecting data.
 Patients are people and need to be engaged and appreciated.

 That’s why we created myMedidata Registries—so individuals can learn about opportunities, be matched to a trial, and really prepare for participation.
-And once in a trial, myMedidata eConsent, myMedidata eCOA and ePRO, myMedidata LIVE, as well as sensors and wearables, can be used to enhance the patient experience and ease the demands on a participant’s time.
+And once in a trial, myMedidata eConsent, myMedidata eCOA and ePRO, myMedidata LIVE, as well as sensors and wearables, can be used to enhance the patient experience and ease the demands on a patient's time.
 Post-trial, myMedidata Registries can be used for patient data return, engaging patients long-term, and making them aware of other opportunities.
 Using one platform, patients can have one ID, be followed long-term, continue to be engaged, and use technology as a tool for engagement and optimization of their clinical trial experiences.

 If we want to improve the time it takes to bring new drugs, vaccines, and devices to market, we need to make clinical trials accessible to more people, and we need to optimize their experiences.
 There’s a history of clinical trial experiences that is far from optimal.
 We really need to be ambassadors of clinical research.
 We need to do things the right way.
 Little things that you think might not make a difference actually do.